Diagnosing the 'Sweet' Smell of Burning Coolant

 That Sweet Smell Is Your Early Warning System

 A sweet burning smell from your engine is distinctive.
 It's not normal exhaust smell.
 It's not gasoline.
 It's a sweet chemical smell.
 This is almost always coolant leaking onto hot engine parts.
 Coolant is toxic and creates that characteristic smell when heated.
 This smell is your car's early warning.
 The leak might be small now.
 It will worsen.
 Your engine will eventually overheat.
 Coolant leaks are serious because they reduce cooling capacity.
 A small leak becomes a major problem.
+For a real-world angle, What to Do if Your Car Stalls at a Stoplight is worth reviewing.

 What does a sweet burning smell from my car mean?